Bobby Baun: Post-Playing Careers

+He returned to farming - he'd been "hands-on" with 800 hectares near Pickering before coaching.

+“Don’t call me a gentleman farmer,” he told sportswriter Paul Hunter in 2004.
+“I had manure on my boots.”

+Owner of three Tim Horton’s donut franchises (he lent Tim some start-up cash and claimed to have sold Horton on the drive-through concept), Baun’s store at Highway 2 and White’s Road in Pickering did the most business in 1987 of 400 outlets in the fast-food chain.

+During and after his career, Baun also kept busy as a car salesman, hotel/restaurant owner, real estate agent, and insurance company manager.

+Baun said he realized his talent for salesmanship back in his Cub Scout youth on the Prairies.
+When Apple Day came along, Baun had polished his for three days for the best presentation.
+He saved enough money by age 15 to buy a Cadillac.

+"My other careers were a learning experience, sometimes profitable, sometimes not, but I would not trade any of that," Baun wrote in his autobiography.
+"But in honest reflection, what has affected my life the most was that goal I scored on April 23, 1964."

 Baun and the NHL pension plan

 In the 1980s, Baun organized an NHL alumni association and began an investigation into the NHL's pension plan.
 The plan had been touted to players as the best in professional sports, but after playing in 17 NHL seasons, Baun's pension was only $7,622 a year.
 Baun received little support from other players, and eventually gave up.
 Problems with the pension plan were later uncovered through an audit backed by Carl Brewer.

-Other
+Awards and honors

 On June 1, 2007, Baun was awarded an honorary Doctorate of Laws from the University of Ontario Institute of Technology for his work on and off the ice.
-He currently resides in Ajax, Ontario.
+He resided in Ajax, Ontario.

 In 2010, Baun was inducted into the Ontario Sports Hall of Fame.

+Personal life and death

-Baun is the grandfather of former NHL player Kyle Baun.
+Baun was the grandfather of former professional hockey player Kyle Baun, who played five games in the NHL.

+Baun died on August 14, 2023, at the age of 86.